Extending Beyond Quadratics

 By watching two secant lines approaching the tangent line, it will be easier to spot some important structure.

-Note: We are considering the situation where we have both sides, which means the domain number corresponding to the tangent line is inside an open interval in the domain.
+Note: We are considering the situation where we have both sides, which means the domain number corresponding to the tangent line must be inside an open interval in the domain.

 Two Sides : Points and Secants Agree